ShawnPence/shawnpence.github.io/resources.md

 Here are some of the many resources I've used to improve myself and my development skills.
 I hope you find these as helpful in your career as I have in mine.

-*The beginner resources I used when I first began programming are out of print, so the list below has no true beginner resources.*
+*The beginner resources I used when I first began programming are out of print, so the list below has few true beginner resources.*

 - [Software Development in General](#software-development-in-general)
 - [Git](#git)